matthew-andrews/workshop-making-it-work-offline/05-offline-news/README.md

 We’re going to make a simple offline-first to-do application with HTML5 technology.
 Here is what the app will do:

+- list the latest news headlines as well as allow users to click into an article;
+- have a unique URL for each of the articles, and the list of articles page;
 - store data offline and load without an Internet connection;
-- automatically download the latest stories when there is a good connection
+- automatically download the latest stories when there is a good connection;
 - run on the first- and second-most recent versions of all major desktop and mobile browsers.

 ## Why news?